 Ah, the ill runner … it’s when the terror of running envy strikes.
 And let alone if you’re training for a race – clearly it’s the end of everything.

 This is something that all us runners have experienced at one time or another and it sucks.
 It sucks big time.
-Knowing I can’t run because I’d be likely to end up flat on my face if I did frustrates the hello out of me.
+Knowing I can’t run because I’d be likely to end up flat on my face if I did frustrates the hell out of me.

 Now it might not be the sort of envy that immediately pops into mind.
 I’m never going to be a fast runner.
 I also think it somewhat unlikely I’ll ever reach the giddy heights of a good for age spot at the London marathon.
 And I’m fine with this.
 It makes me happy when fellow runners achieve what they set out to do – whether it’s to get a good for age spot or complete their first ever 5 mile.